 3) Trust Each Other

 This one may be either the easiest or the hardest, depending on who you are.
-If you are naturally a jealous person, a long distance relationship may not be right for you (and that’s okay – everyone is entitled to their own feelings).
-When you spend the majority of your time away from your partner, there will come a time when you realise that technically they could do anything when you’re not around, and you’d never know.
+If you are naturally a jealous person, a long-distance relationship may not be right for you (and that’s okay – everyone is entitled to their own feelings).
+You could try distance bracelets to show off your commitment to one another while apart.
+But when you spend the majority of your time away from your partner, there will come a time when you realize that technically they could do anything when you’re not around, and you’d never know.
 So you just have to trust them and trust in your relationship.
 You’ll also need to trust each other in the sense of just being comfortable sharing when you are feeling that the distance is hard or that the relationship isn’t where you want it to be.
 Sometimes it can feel easy to not share the hard things since you aren’t seeing each other every day, but it’s not fair to tackle those problems alone and not as a team.

 4) Take Holiday Together